top of page

 Approach

-The ultimate aims of our nutrition counseling work are to support you in learning how to honor your body's unique needs, and to empower you in existing more peacefully with food and your body.
+The ultimate aims of our nutrition counseling work are to support you in learning how to honor your body's unique needs, and to empower you to exist more peacefully with food and your body.

 To facilitate this process, we offer: